LoGreHub/gettingandcleaningdata/CodeBook.md

 4. Summarise data
 5. Order data

-###Cleaning of the data
+### Cleaning of the data
 Please refer to [this](https://github.com/LoGreHub/gettingandcleaningdata/blob/master/README.md) link for details.

-##Description of the variables in the tiny_data.txt file
+## Description of the variables in the tiny_data.txt file
-Tidy dataset consists of 180 observations and 68 variables, describing 66 average measurements grouped by activity and subject.
+Tidy dataset consists of 180 observations and 68 variables, describing 66 **average** measurements grouped by activity and subject.

-Measurement variable labels follow both schema and naming of the original dataset **but contain the mean of the value of original measurements grouped by activity and subject.**
+Measurement variable labels follow both schema and naming of the original dataset **but values actually represent the mean of the values of original measurements grouped by activity and subject.**

 First 2 columns contain categorical data (activity, subject) while all other 66 contain numerical data.